LeDragoX/Win-Debloat-Tools/README.md

 ## 🔧 Tweak Testers

-- All of _my friends and people_ that trusted on me to run the script;
+- All of _my friends and people_ who trusted on me to run the script;
 - [yCr-shiddy](https://github.com/yCr-shiddy) - Helped giving more ideas and fixes;

 ## 🏅 More Debloat Scripts (Community)